srobo/website/_events/sr2026/competition.md

 ### Parking

-We have a limited amount of free parking on site for competitors.
+There is a limited amount of free parking on site for competitors.

 ![parking information]({{ '/resources/sr2026/parking-map.png' | prepend: site.baseurl }})